resource_monitor - monitors the cpu, memory, io, and disk usage of a tree of processes.

 reported should be considered just as an estimate (this is in

-in Linux, FreeBSD, and Darwin, and can be used automatically by
+Linux, and can be used automatically by

 makeflow and work queue applications.